 This analysis is approximate because we assume the modulating spatial wave is sinusoidal when it is a square wave.

-Square-wave modulation introduces more spatial harmonics into the magneto motive force distribution, which may be reduced by the proper choice of winding chording.
+Square-wave modulation introduces more spatial harmonics into the magnetomotive force distribution; which we can reduce it by the proper choice of winding chording.

-In practice, the choice of spatial modulating frequency, winding chording, winding distribution, and other factors required to achieve a given speed ratio is an art based on the experience of the designer.
+In practice, the choice of spatial modulating frequency; winding chording; winding distribution, and other factors we required to achieve a given speed ratio is an art based on the experience of the designer.

 Speed control of induction motor through the Rotor:

 EFFECTS OF ROTOR IMPEDANCE

 This is suitable for the wound-rotor type … The resulting torque-speed characteristics in Fig.